russmckendrick/blog/content/tunes/2023-06-19-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 25?"
+title: "What did I listen to in week 24?"
 date: "2023-06-19"
 draft: false
-summary: "Diving into the sublime melody of George Harrison, the enigmatic former Beatle, ruled my speakers this week.
-My LastFM data brightly reflects Harrison's ingenious compositions claiming maximum airtime.
-An audial journey through rock, pop and experimental genres narrated by the 'Dark Horse' himself - a week steeped in sheer musical bliss."
+summary: "Immerse yourself in a sonic journey this week as my LastFM stats revealed an obsession with the iconic pop duo; the Pet Shop Boys.
+Their timeless synth beats and captivating lyrics dominated my playlist, heightening the auditory experience and encapsulating the transformative power of their evocative, pop-disco soundscape."
 cover:
-    image: "/img/weekly-tunes-009.png"
+    image: "/img/weekly-tunes-016.png"
     relative: false
 tags:
     - "Vinyl"